 What does it do?

 This function does exactly what you might think: increases (or decreases) a number by a given amount and returns the result.
-It might not seem like it on the surface, but let me tell you why this is a big deal for Momento Serverless Cache.
+It might not seem like it on the surface, but let me tell you why this is a big deal for Momento Cache.

 Our remote, centralized cache is built for use in distributed systems, where multiple requests come in for the same resources simultaneously.
 This could create a problem when two callers try to update the same resource at the same time.